 If you’re a fan of TV’s “Mythbusters,” then you may already know the truth about many popular fictions – like how a heated Jawbreaker can explode when you bite into it, or that a home ceiling fan cannot decapitate you, or that your toilet seat is the cleanest surface in your house.
-While these are fun myths to debunk, knowing the facts of these fictional stories probably won’t affect your personal finances.
+While these are fun myths to try to debunk, knowing the facts of these fictional stories most likely won’t affect your personal finances.

 What can impact your wallet is what you know – and just as importantly, what you don’t know – about your credit score.
 Your credit score is a three-digit numerical representation of your credit-worthiness, or how likely you are to reliably pay back money you borrow.
 It may seem simple enough, but credit scores aren’t always intuitive.
 Even when you think you’re doing the right thing financially, you may be actually hurting your credit score.